I'm sorry I'm late getting the show started, ladies and gentlemen.

 It's got to slap you upside the head, folks, and make you realize the stakes.

-And I think people do unbalance.
+And I think people do on balance.

-That's why they're you haven't seen have you?
+That's why they're ⁇ you haven't seen, have you?

-Correct me if I'm wrong, other than on television, you haven't seen a whole lot of there aren't protests in the street.
+Correct me if I'm wrong, other than on television, you haven't seen a whole lot of ⁇ there aren't protests in the street.

 People aren't running around upset they're being spied on.

-There's there's no massive national outrage on this, just like there was no massive anti-war movement, despite they tried to make Cindy Sheehan look like she was leading millions.
+There's no massive national outrage on this, just like there was no massive anti-war movement, despite they tried to make Cindy Sheehan look like she was leading millions.

 She wasn't.

-But one way or another, there was no massive anti-war movement.
+There was no massive anti-war movement.

 There was no massive movement of people angry at Bush over the National Guard story.